royfactory/royfactory.github.io/content/posts/cloud/2025-07-22-kubernetes-pod-configmap-secret.md

 ---
+ShowToc: true
+categories:
-categories: kubernetes
+- kubernetes
-image: /img/kubernetes-pod-configmap-secret.jpg
 date: 2025-07-22
 description: Learn how to pass configuration and sensitive data to Kubernetes Pods using ConfigMaps and Secrets.
 This guide explains the differences, YAML examples, and best practices for secure information management.
+draft: false
+image: /img/kubernetes-pod-configmap-secret.jpg
 keywords: kubernetes configmap, kubernetes secret, pass data to pods, pod environment variables, kubectl create configmap, kubectl create secret, k8s configuration, devops
-tags: kubernetes k8s configmap secret pod environment devops cloud-native beginner
+tags:
+- kubernetes
+- k8s
+- configmap
+- secret
+- pod
+- environment
+- devops
+- cloud-native
+- beginner
 title: 'Kubernetes ConfigMap and Secret: How to Pass Data to Pods'
-ShowToc: true
-draft: false
 ---

 # Kubernetes ConfigMap and Secret: How to Pass Data to Pods

 **Question:** *“How do I pass environment variables or sensitive data to a Kubernetes Pod?”*